Projects

 The nature of nurture: the interplay between genetic and the social environment in impacting health

 The goal of the project is to explore the interaction between genetic endowments and socio-economic conditions in shaping health and socio-economic outcomes in life.
 We do so by taking advantage of rich Finnish administrative data on socio-economic status, health, and genes.
 Many common diseases have a strong genetic component, but in order to understand better the development of such health conditions, we need to highlight which environmental factors are responsible for their emergence.
 Moreover, health conditions can themselves be attenuated or enhanced by socio-economic outcomes.
 Thus, it becomes important to consider both health and socioeconomic factors into account in the same setting.
 To explore these questions, we have linked approximately 180,000 individuals with genetic information available with details health and socio-economic information from Statistics Finland, including income, education and labour market.
-This project is carried out in collaboration with Stefano Lombardi at VATT and Blood Service Biobank.
+This project is carried out in collaboration with Stefano Lombardi at VATT, THL and Blood Service Biobank.
+See privacy notice.

-Electronic health records-related projects
+Electronic health records

 grant_schema_Aof.png